 Fixture config

-fallbackScore is the value the engine uses when your service errors out, times out, or returns malformed data.
-Default 0.5 keeps candidates alive but neutral.
+fallbackScore (default 0.5) is the value the engine uses when your service errors out, times out, fails SSRF validation, or returns malformed data — it keeps candidates alive but neutral. timeoutMs defaults to 200 (range 50–30000) and cacheTtlSeconds defaults to 60.

 Training